glihm/starknet-messaging-dev/README.md

-# Messaging tutorial Smart Contract
+# Starknet messaging local development

-You can find here smart contracts for testing the messaging system between Starknet and Ethereum.
+This repository aims at giving the detailed steps to locally work on Starknet messaging with `Anvil` and `Katana`.

 ## Requirements